WMT-Chat-task/chat-task-2024-data/README.md

 We additionally release a scoring script to compute the automatic metrics as descibed in the [shared task page](https://www2.statmt.org/wmt24/chat-task.html).

-To use the scoring script you need to install the following libraries in the following order:
+To use the scoring script you need to install the following libraries **in the following order**:

 1. Install MuDA ([Fernandes et al., 2021](https://aclanthology.org/2023.acl-long.36/)) and package requirements by:
 ```